Growing Young

 Growing Young Survey

-Based on the Fuller Youth Institute’s research presented in Growing Young: 6 essential strategies to help young people discover and love your church, this assessment will help our team evaluate our church’s culture and intergenerational & community outreach efforts.
+Thanks to more than 120 people who completed the first churchwide Growing Young assessment in August-September 2025.
+The assessment was based on the Fuller Youth Institute’s research presented in Growing Young: 6 essential strategies to help young people discover and love your church, this assessment will help our team evaluate our church’s culture and intergenerational & community outreach efforts.
+Stay tuned for more results about our specific assessment results about these 6 core commitments:

 Growing Young Core Commitments